California Electric Vehicle Infrastructure Project

 - Up to $80,000 per DC fast-charger

-FLO, a North American expert in electric vehicle charging infrastructure, has worked with hundreds of organizations across various funding programs.
+FLO, a North American expert in electric vehicle charging infrastructure, has worked with hundreds of organizations across various incentive funding programs.

 FLO can offer you support and expertise to determine the ideal EV charging infrastructure best suited to your needs and navigate the application process.

 Don’t wait!
 Applications are accepted on a first-come, first-served basis!

-The Peninsula-Silicon Valley Incentive Project will start accepting applications on December 16th, 2020 – this project may fund up to 75% of your project costs, up to $6,000 for Level 2 and $80,000 for Level 3 charging stations.
+The South Central Coast Incentive Project will start accepting applications on July 27th, 2021.
+This project may fund up to 75% of your project costs, up to $6,000 for Level 2 and $80,000 for DC Fast Charging stations.

-The project promotes easy access to zero-emission vehicle infrastructure for the purchase and installation of eligible electric vehicle (EV) chargers in San Mateo and Santa Clara counties, as well as the cities of San Jose, Santa Clara and Palo Alto – with a total of $54.3 million in available funds over four years.
+The project promotes easy access to zero-emission vehicle infrastructure for the purchase and installation of eligible electric vehicle (EV) chargers in San Luis Obispo, Santa Barbara and Ventura counties with a total of $12 million in available funds.

 Take advantage of this funding today!